alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 #### 4.3.2 Integration with Melanopic Standards

 SPR should complement, not replace, melanopic EDI metrics.
-The "wizwhite strategy" demonstrated in our results—achieving target circadian stimulus through increased illuminance of medium-CCT sources with safe SPR—suggests an integrated approach:
+The "wizwhite strategy" demonstrated in our results-achieving target circadian stimulus through increased illuminance of medium-CCT sources with safe SPR-suggests an integrated approach:

 **Optimization criterion:**
 ```